Augusta University: Partnerships

-UGA–MCG medical partnership
+Former UGA–MCG medical partnership

-The College of Nursing has a satellite campus in Athens.
-AU's Medical College of Georgia (MCG) operates a partnership with the University of Georgia on the University of Georgia's new Health Sciences Campus, also in Athens.
+The College of Nursing had a satellite campus in Athens.
+AU's Medical College of Georgia (MCG) operated a partnership with the University of Georgia (UGA) on the University of Georgia's new Health Sciences Campus, also in Athens.
+The University of Georgia has since started its own nursing school.

-In 2010, MCG partnered with the University of Georgia (UGA) to create the UGA-MCG Medical Partnership.
-The Medical Partnership combines the experience of one of the nation's first medical schools with the resources of one of the nation's most comprehensive leading nationally ranked research universities.
-The result is an education that allows medical students to reach their full potential in a unique and stimulating learning environment.
+In 2010, MCG partnered with the University of Georgia to create the UGA-MCG Medical Partnership.
+The Medical Partnership combined the experience of one of the nation's first medical schools with the resources of one of the nation's most comprehensive leading nationally ranked research universities.
+The University of Georgia has since started its own medical school.

 To accommodate its new Health Sciences Campus, in 2011 the University of Georgia acquired the 58-acre former U.S. Navy Supply Corps School which had extensive landscaped green spaces, more than 400 trees, and several historic buildings located on the hospital and medical office corridor of Prince Avenue near downtown Athens.
-After renovations and additions, in July 2012, the UGA-MCG Medical Partnership moved to the new University of Georgia Health Sciences Campus.